Horpeyemi007/HYBRID-STORAGE-WITH-AWS-S-FILE-GATEWAY/README.md

 ### Note

-After all command has been successfully...then visit the AWS storage gateway console and under the file share option, copy the mount option for your PC to be used locally.
+After all command has been successfully...then visit the AWS storage gateway console and under the file share option, copy the mount option for your PC to be used locally via the command line.